 London is unsurpassed in the English-speaking world for its wealth of historical and academic resources.
 London's libraries, archives and museums offer avenues for independent research into topics across a wide range of British and World history.
-The city's own existence over two millenia and its present-day position as a leading repository of documentary films have permitted us to design courses that offer experiences in the study of history that are unavailable on campus.
+In short, the city's own existence over two millenia and its present-day position as a leading cultural and academic center present unrivalled opportunities for studying the past..

 The program is affiliated with the Department of History of University College London, and students will have access to library and recreational facilities available to University College London students.